NadiaHirwa/Logistics-auditor/README.md

-# 🚚 The "Last Mile" Logistics Auditor
+# The "Last Mile" Logistics Auditor
 **Client:** Veridi Logistics (Global E-Commerce Aggregator)
 **Analyst:** Nadia Iradukunda Hirwa
-**Track:** Data Engineering — AmaliTech Apprenticeship Challenge
+**Track:** Data Engineering — AmaliTech Apprenticeship Challenge (July 2026)

 ---

 ## A. Executive Summary

 Analysis of 96,470 delivered orders from the Olist Brazilian e-commerce dataset reveals that 6.77% of deliveries arrived late, with a direct and measurable impact on customer satisfaction.
 On-time deliveries average 4.29 stars while super-late deliveries collapse to 1.74 stars — a 2.55-point drop that proves logistics performance is the primary driver of negative reviews.
 The problem is not nationwide: it is concentrated in northeastern states, with Alagoas (AL) recording the highest late rate at 21.41% and São Paulo (SP) carrying the highest absolute volume of late orders at 1,820.
-A two-pronged intervention targeting AL (process fix) and SP (scale fix) would deliver the highest customer satisfaction improvement per dollar invested.
+A two-pronged intervention targeting Alagoas (process fix) and São Paulo (scale fix) would deliver the highest customer satisfaction improvement per dollar invested.

 ---